Accelize/apyfal/docs/installation.rst

 Debian or Ubuntu:
 ^^^^^^^^^^^^^^^^^

-Pycurl is already packaged ``python-pycurl`` on Debian and don't need to be build from source.
+Pycurl is already packaged ``python-pycurl`` on Debian and don't need to be built from source.

 **Python 2:**